 “Hard to buy.”

-“Ba…” Joanne calls out.
+“Ba…” Joanne called out.

-“That makes sense,” Joanne agrees.
+“That makes sense,” Joanne agreed.

-“Same here,” Jacky seconds.
+“Same here,” Jacky seconded.

-They turn back to their tasks.
+They turned back to their tasks.

 “We’ll just have to watch over her more carefully to see if she relapses again.”